-STORAGE
+STORAGE AND RECYCLING

 - Store in an ESD-approved container away from dust, moisture, and direct sunlight. - Observe the storage temperature limitations: a minimum of -10°C minimum to +60°C non-condensing maximum with minimal fluctuations.
-Rapid temperature changes can cause moisture to form, resulting in permanent damage. - Do not allow weight to be placed on the modules while they are in storage.
+Rapid temperature changes can cause moisture to form, resulting in permanent damage. - Do not allow weight to be placed on the modules while they are in storage. - Please recycle your outdated Crystalfontz modules at an approved facility.